Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Results

 \section{Results}

-\subsection{The Afterglow}
+\subsection{The afterglow}

-The afterglow observations of GRB 140506A are shown in Fig. \ref{lc}.
-We do not add UVOT upper limits for sake of legibility, and $JHK_S$ data \citep{Fynbo2014AA} as they do not contribute notably to the afterglow fit.
-They are used in the SED, however (see Sect. \ref{SED}).
-The early UVOT data, despite showing, for the most part, low S/N detections with large errors, agree well with a single power-law fit over all bands and the complete time span.
-The one exception are the first two data points derived from the $u$ event-mode finding chart observation at $\approx340-370$ s, these lie $\sim3\sigma$ above the rest of the $u$ data.
-The \emph{Swift} X-ray telescope (XRT, \citealt{Burrows2005SSRv}) data at this time, as given\footnote{\url{https://www.swift.ac.uk/xrt_curves/00598284/}} on the XRT repository \citep{Evans2007AA,Evans2009MNRAS}, indeed show a strong flare taking place right at this time, linking the elevated emission to an additional component, likely stemming from internal shocks.
-However, an even more powerful earlier X-ray flare, peaking at $\approx120$ s, is not visible in the time-resolved $white$ finding chart (Fig. \ref{lc}).
-We find that the entire UVOT data are well-fit ($\chi^2/d.o.f.=0.65$) by a simultaneous multi-band single power-law fit with decay $\alpha_1=0.90\pm0.03$.
+The multicolor light curve of the optical transient (OT) that followed GRB~140506A is shown in Fig.~\ref{lc}.
+UVOT data are presented in Table~\ref{obslog}.
+We did not add UVOT upper limits for the sake of legibility, and near-infrared (NIR) $JHK_s$-band data \citep[from][]{Fynbo2014AA} as they do not contribute notably to the light-curve fit.
+They are used in the SED, however (Sect.~\ref{SED}).
+The early UVOT data, despite showing (for the most part) low S/N detections with large errors, agree well with a single power-law fit over all bands and the complete time span.
+The one exception is the first two data points derived from the $u$ event-mode finding-chart at $\approx340-370$~s; these lie $\sim3\sigma$ above the rest of the $u$-band data.
+The \emph{Swift}/X-ray telescope (XRT, \citealt{Burrows2005SSRv}) data at this time, as given\footnote{\url{https://www.swift.ac.uk/xrt_curves/00598284/}} on the XRT repository \citep{Evans2007AA,Evans2009MNRAS}, indeed show a strong flare taking place right at this time, linking the elevated emission to an additional component, likely stemming from internal shocks.
+However, an even more powerful earlier X-ray flare, peaking at $\approx120$~s, is not visible in the time-resolved $white$ finding chart (Fig.~\ref{lc}).
+We find that the entire UVOT data are well-fit ($\chi^2/$d.o.f.=0.65) by a simultaneous, multiband, single-power-law fit with decay of $\alpha_1=0.90\pm0.03$.
 This assumes that the evolution of the afterglow is achromatic.
-While we just reported a prompt-emission flare that may have a different underlying spectrum, it only affects two data points, and the X-ray light curve shows no further evidence for flaring.
-The fit equation determines the afterglow magnitude in each band (all data have been corrected for Galactic extinction following \citealt{Schlafly2011ApJ}) which yields the UVOT-data SED.
+While the early time prompt-emission flare may have a different SED, it only affects two data points, and the X-ray light curve shows no further evidence of flaring.
+The fit equation determines the afterglow magnitude in each band (all data have been corrected for Galactic extinction following \citealt{Schlafly2011ApJ}), which yields the UVOT-data SED.